The Weight of Glory · Chapter 10

 "We triage.
 You can't be everywhere."

 Marcus looked at the three messages.
 Three people.
 Three crises.
-The weight of Authority was not power — it was responsibility.
-Every Pathwalker who reached this stage must have felt this: the terrible mathematics of caring about more people than you could protect.
+The weight of Authority was not power but responsibility — the terrible mathematics of caring about more people than you could protect.

 "Dez — go to the church.
 You know how to reinforce a Hold.
 Take Mother Ama's wraps."
 He meant the physical wraps, the cotton ones with the woven text.
 Dez would understand.
 "I'll call Abena and get her to Priya.
 I'll go to Isaac."